Justin01Wu/others/aws/aws.md

 Every subnet in your VPC must be associated with exactly one Route Table.
 However, multiple subnets can be associated with the same Route Table.

 ### questions:
-- how can AWS determine target when an Internet address conflict with a VPC inner address?
+How can AWS determine target when an Internet address conflict with a VPC inner address?

     Internet reserved some IP range for special usage like private subnet: https://en.wikipedia.org/wiki/Reserved_IP_addresses

     So you won't get conflict if you follow the above reserved rules.